mehulagg/gitlab/doc/user/project/repository/branches/index.md

 1. Navigate to your project's repository.
 1. Select **Repository > Compare** in the sidebar.
+1. Select the target repository to compare using the [repository filter search box](#repository-filter-search-box)
 1. Select branches to compare using the [branch filter search box](#branch-filter-search-box)
 1. Click **Compare** to view the changes inline: